-(6),(b)(7) (manual) intentions to employees that wanted to assist them in obtaining other jobs because of the impending closure of the site. • Rocky Flats failed to develop and approve the training policies and procedures required by DOE Order 360.1A.
-Rocky Flats relied on a Training and Education Prioritization (TEP) Plan that included misleading and incomplete criteria for allowable training at the site. )(6),(b)(7) ;) • One of the main controversies identified during our inspection concerned whether the TEP had been subjected to legal review.
-Said that the Rocky Flats (b)(6).(b)(7) Office of Chief Counsel had concurred on a routing document attached to the TEP.
+(b)(6),(b)(7) (b)(6),(b)(7) (c) upon arriving at the site, had conveyed intentions to employees that wanted to assist them in obtaining other jobs because of the impending closure of the site.
+Rocky Flats failed to develop and approve the training policies and procedures required by DOE Order 360.1A.
+Rocky Flats relied on a Training and Education Prioritization (TEP) Plan that included misleading and incomplete criteria for allowable training at the site. (b)(6),(b)(7) (C) • One of the main controversies identified during our inspection concerned whether the TEP had been subjected to legal review. said that the Rocky Flats (b)(6),(b)(7) Office of Chief Counsel had concurred on a routing document attached to the TEP.
 However, could not produce a copy of this document.
 Officials in the Office of Chief Counsel told us they had never received a draft of the TEP for legal review and had not concurred.